 The River Valley Regional YMCA Today

-The RVR YMCA also works hand-in-hand with over 100 other community groups to meet needs that we could not accomplish alone.
-These include the United Way, STEP, churches, and numerous other nonprofits.
+The RVR YMCA also works hand-in-hand with over 100 other businesses and non profit organizations to meet needs that we could not accomplish alone.

 Most importantly, we are the largest regional provider of programs that address the Y’s core areas of focus: Youth Development, Healthy Living, and Social Responsibility.
 The RVR YMCA offers more preschool education, school age child care, and adult wellness programs than anyone else in north central Pennsylvania.
 The RVR YMCA also provides adult/youth sports, senior activities, teen programs, youth programs, swimming lessons, aquatics exercise, as well as over 100 additional programs to the communities we serve.
 The Y is always seeking to meet the needs of the local community so that we can be a force to strengthen the foundation of community.

 As was true over 150 years ago, the YMCA is still steadfast in the daily work of our Mission, which is: “To put Christian principles into practice through programs that build a strong Spirit, Mind and Body for all”.